- Search The Registry

 A debate raged within the white-dominated Methodist church over accepting black ministers.
 This debate ended on July 30, 1822, when Varick was ordained as the first bishop of the AME Zion church, a newly independent denomination.
 The total membership in 1866 was about 42,000.
 Two years later, it claimed 164,000 members as it sent missionaries to the South after the American Civil War to plant new churches with the newly emancipated freedmen.
 The A.M.E.
 Zion Church had been part of the Abolitionist movement.
 It became known as the 'Freedom Church' because it was associated with the period after the emancipation of the enslaved people.

 An influential leader bishop was James Walker Hood.
-He not only created and fostered his network of AMEZ churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Freemasonry.
+He created and fostered his network of AMEZ churches in North Carolina and was the grand master for the entire South of the Prince Hall Freemasonry.
 This secular black fraternal organization strengthened the political and economic forces inside the black community.
 The Wesleyan-Holiness movement in Methodism came to the African Methodist Episcopal Zion Church, with Julia A. J. Foote, among others preaching the doctrine of entire sanctification throughout pulpits of the connexion.
 Foote was the first woman ordained as a deacon within the connexion in 1894 and "in 1899, was ordained—the second female elder in her denomination."

 In 1924 Cameron Chesterfield Alleyne became the church's first resident bishop in Africa.
 Black churches were integral in helping build communities and develop leadership among the freedmen in the South.
 Later they played an increasingly powerful role in the American Civil Rights movement of the mid-20th century.
 AMEZ remained smaller than the AME (African Methodist Episcopal Church, a denomination started in Philadelphia in the early 19th century) because some of its ministers lacked the authority to perform marriages, and many of its ministers avoided political roles.
 Its finances were weak, and generally, its leadership was not as strong as the AMEs.